Showcase Terms And Conditions

 • Final notice of awarded scholarships will be sent to each finalist via email and postal mail after verification is completed.

 Applicants who are awarded an academic scholarship will have three weeks from the date of notification to submit proof of enrollment and tax forms.
-If documentation is not submitted before the deadline, the scholarship offer will be withdrawn.
+The scholarship offer will be withdrawn if documentation is not submitted before the deadline.
 Exceptions to this policy will be considered on a case-by-case basis if extenuating circumstances are demonstrated.

 Disbursement of an award